Bernice Worden's hardware store

 After checking the receipts, Frank could see that the last item his mother sold was a gallon of antifreeze.

 This immediately led him to suspect Ed Gein, a local, affable oddball who had been a regular customer over the years.
 The previous evening, the handyman had visited the store to register his interest in purchasing some antifreeze.
-Gein was also aware that Worden would be by herself that day, as Frank had mentioned his plans to go hunting.
+Gein was also aware that Worden would be by herself that day, as Frank had told him about his plans to go hunting.

 Discovery of Worden's body